Trauma & PTSD: Symptoms, Treatment & Recovery

 How long does trauma therapy take?

 Trauma work is typically longer than therapy for situational issues.
-Most clients work with us for 6–18 months, sometimes longer.
+Most clients work with us for 6–18 months, sometimes longer for complex trauma.
 The pacing varies a lot depending on the type of trauma and your nervous system's history.
 We re-evaluate together regularly.

 How do I know if I need trauma therapy?